dcomtois/summarytools/README.md

 # How to install

-To install the most recent version on the *R-CRAN* repository:
+To install the most recent version from the *R-CRAN* repository:

 ``` r
 install.packages("summarytools")
 ```

-To benefit from all the latest fixes, install it from GitHub:
+To benefit from all the latest fixes, install it from GitHub: \*\* Note:
+While CRAN features version 0.8.8, the GitHub main version is 0.9.0** ** If you need the latest fixes from version 0.8.8,

 ``` r
 install.packages("devtools")